knowthelist/fhem-tablet-ui/README.md

 - **data-off-background-color** : color of OFF state (default '#505050')
 - **data-on-color** : color of ON state (default '#aa6900')
 - **data-off-color**: color of Off state (default '#505050')
-- **data-doubleclick**: timeout to wait for a second click or touch.
+- **data-doubleclick**: timeout to wait for x millisecondes click or touch.
 '0' disables the doubleclick feature. (default '0')
 - **data-icons**    : array of icons related to the data-get-on array
 - **data-on-colors**: array of colors related to the data-get-on array
 - **data-on-background-colors**: array of colors related to the data-get-on array